prople/paper/the-prople-paper/v1.0.0/personalization.md

 ## Core Domains

+This section will give out the high level overview about all the available standards and protocols used inside the `Prople`.

+---

 ### Identity

 *Identity* is the core foundation of `Prople`.
 The other domains will be build on top of this primary domain.
 There are already existed many *identity management solution* out there, including for the `OpenID`, which try to solve the *interoperability* problem.
 The problem that try to solve here is about the *ownership* and *self manage* identity management, which focus on *personalization identity platform*.